vinamra57/gitstory/docs/dev/run-commands-guide.md

 ```
 uv run python3.13 src/gitstory/__main__.py compare "<YOUR_REPO_LOCATION_PATH>" <YOUR_BASE-BRANCH> <YOUR_COMPARE-BRANCH>
 ```
-`gitstory since "<YOUR_REPO_LOCATION_PATH>" <Nx>`: Generates a concise summary of the repository’s commit history based on a given time-period on the current branch, highlighting major development events such as feature additions, bug fixes, and refactors.
+`gitstory since "<YOUR_REPO_LOCATION_PATH>" <Nx -OR- YYYY-MM-DD>`: Generates a concise summary of the repository’s commit history based on a given time-period on the current branch, highlighting major development events such as feature additions, bug fixes, and refactors.
 For example, a user could run "since 2m", where GitStory would generate a summary based on only the last 2 months worth of commits.
 Look below for additional time formats:

 **Time Period Formats:**
 - `Nd` — N days ago (e.g., `5d` = last 5 days)